 Sister Melinda Hubbard

-In 1848, Melinda moved from the Church back to the North family.
+In 1848, Melinda moved from the Church Family back to the North Family.
 Now a mature, committed Shaker, she was appointed associate eldress and companion to Eldress Lucinda Hartford.

 In 1859 Melinda was released from her eldership duties and returned to the Church Family to serve as an office deaconess.
 Here she gained valuable business experience that would prepare her to assume new responsibilities at Enfield’s Second or South Family.

 Because leadership positions at the gathering order were usually filled by members of the Church Family, many individuals moved back and forth between those places of residence and responsibility.
 The Second, or South Family, by contrast had its own identity, property, and business interests, although it was located only a mile or so away.
 It was granted considerable independence from the Church Family and frequently drew its leadership from within its own ranks.
 It was considered “good order” for the South Family to maintain clear lines of separation, both socially and economically, from the Church and North families.
 As a result, being appointed to serve as Office Deaconess at the South Family in 1860 was a major change for Melinda.

 Those that she had formerly worked and worshipped with were no longer part of Melinda’s daily communal experience.
 The New Hampshire ministry engaged with the South Family much less frequently than with the Church Family, and Shaker visitors from other societies often made only perfunctory visits to their home.
 But Melinda embraced the new relationships afforded her at the South Family, and she applied herself tirelessly to the demands of her office.
 Ties with former associates were sustained by a shared faith, and a commitment to building up the Society as a whole.
 In addition to meeting with the other families for important religious celebrations, there were occasional efforts that involved the leadership of all three branches.
 One such initiative occurred in 1869.